-Berkeley became the first city to ban natural gas in new homes. ((Lindsey Moore/KQED))
+San Jose could become the latest city to ban natural gas in new homes.
+(Lindsey Moore/KQED)

 That'll be a big step, because today, an all-electric home isn’t common in California, as Oakland resident Bruce Nilles found out.